your business in our interactive demo!

 For startups, every penny counts.
 Late fees are based on a percentage of what is owed, typically ranging from 1% - 5%.
 Five late payments at 3% of a $5,000 payment equate to $750 in late fees.
 If the pattern continues through the year, you’re paying $9K in late fees alone.

-4. Invoice Processing Time
+4. Invoice processing time

 A number of factors can affect invoice processing time, including the size of the company, the number of invoices received, and the type of accounting software used.
 Companies that use manual accounting methods will take longer to process invoices than those that use automated accounting software.